wellcomecollection/docs/rfcs/062-content-api-all-search/README.md

-# Content API: All search and indexation of missing content types
+# Content API: All search and indexing of addressable content types

 - [Background information](#background-information)
 - [Elasticsearch "All" index](#elasticsearch-all-index)